 Locating Your Shut-Off Valve

 In the event of water line break inside your house, you will need to turn off the water supply at the main shut-off valve.
-Finding the shut-off valve before an emergency can help prevent substantial water damage to your property.
+Finding and testing the shut-off valve before an emergency can help prevent substantial water damage to your property.

 It's typically located in the ground near an outdoor water faucet, in line with your water meter.
 Make sure this valve is clearly marked, accessible, and that everyone in your home knows where it's located.

 Optional Water Service Line Protection Program from HomeServe

 Charleston Water System has partnered with HomeServe to offer protection plans for your home's exterior water and sewer service lines.
-For more information, call HomeServe at 1-855-310-6275.
+More information: 1-855-310-6275.